-A quick and easy almond flour keto bread that does not taste eggy.
-This recipe makes perfectly soft keto friendly bread!
-Gluten-free and low in carbs.
-My whole family enjoys this almond bread recipe - we make it all the time.
+A quick and easy keto bread that does not taste eggy.
+This recipe makes perfectly soft almond flour bread!
+My whole family enjoys this gluten free, low carb bread recipe - we make it all the time.

 I regularly use it as sandwich bread in lunch boxes.
 We love it with salmon and cream cheese, topped with smashed avocado and a poached egg or simply toasted with butter and sugar free strawberry jam.